duneanalytics/docs/docs/getting-started/query-quick-start/example.md

 To go deeper as you're getting started, check out the other pages in our Getting Started section using the left side bar. 👈

-Check out the Features section above to learn more about how Dune works or the Tables section to learn more about the data you can query and use with Dune. 👆
+Check out the other pages in our Getting Started section to learn more about how Dune works or the Tables section to learn more about the data you can query and use with Dune. 👆